 I.G.
-Investment Management, Ltd. is the Manager, Trustee, and Portfolio Advisor of the Pool.
+Investment Management, Ltd. is the Administrative Manager (or "Manager"), Portfolio Advisor and Trustee of the Pool.
 The Pool is distributed by Investors Group Financial Services Inc. and Investors Group Securities Inc. (collectively, the "Distributors").
 These companies are, indirectly, wholly owned subsidiaries of IGM Financial Inc.